 There’s no doubt that CBD is one of the buzziest topics of the moment.
 Seriously, CBD has had quite the year and has been popping up in everything from your lattes to facial moisturizers to hair gummies!
 However, CBD does cause a lot of confusion among consumers because there’s so much research and questions surrounding it.
 We’re breaking down everything you need to know about CBD, which is especially useful for anyone who’s curious and beginners as well.
-Learn more about the hottest topic of the year below!
+Learn more about the hottest topic of the year below— plus learn more about the best CBD hair products.

 What Is CBD?